UoW-CPC/rabbda-university-portal/README.md

 ##### Phase A - Export data from postgres and upload them to HDFS.

+Please follow the instruction in the postgress forlder [here](https://github.com/UoW-CPC/rabbda-university-portal/tree/master/postgres) and on completion return here to continue with the analysis.

 ##### Phase B - Analyse the data with Pig

 #### Iteration 3 - Ingesting relational data by using Apache Sqoop